 Louisburg College, as an educational institution affiliated with the United Methodist Church, seeks to continue the tradition initiated by the denomination's founder, John Wesley, of "uniting knowledge with vital piety."
 Without attempting to impose narrowly restrictive rules of conduct or sectarian theological norms upon either faculty or students, the College strives to create and maintain on its campus a broadly Christian atmosphere within which optimum intellectual and spiritual growth can take place.
-For the promotion and cultivation of spiritual growth, the College offers a variety of opportunities for worship and service through the Christian Life Council (see description under "Student Organizations") and under the direction of the Assistant Dean for Religious Life, whose office is located in the Clifton L. Benson Chapel and Religious Life Center.
+For the promotion and cultivation of spiritual growth, the College offers a variety of opportunities for worship and service through the Christian Life Council (see description under "Student Organizations") and under the direction of the Chaplain, whose office is located in the Clifton L. Benson Chapel and Religious Life Center.

 Chapel.
-Services of worship are conducted three or four times monthly at 11:00 a.m., Tuesday in the Chapel.
-On these occasions, the Assistant Dean for Religious Life, guest ministers of various denominations, faculty members, and students preach or present religious programs.
+Services of worship are conducted at 11:00 a.m on.
+Tuesdays in the Chapel.
+On these occasions, the Chaplain, guest ministers of various denominations, faculty members, and students preach or present religious programs.
 Attendance is voluntary.